-- 1) Organization is exempt from IRS taxes under IRC Sec 501(c)(3), (also applies to (4) social welfare, or (10) fraternal societies operating as lodges). - 2) Engaging in a "fundraising activity"- which means soliciting or accepting contributions of money or other property, or activities involving the anticipated exchange of goods or services for money between the soliciting organization and the organization or person solicited, for furthering the goals of the nonprofit organization. - The activity does not take place in a regular place of business in which services are provided or sales are made during regular hours such as a bookstore, thrift shop, restaurant, legal or health clinic, or similar business.
-It also does not include the operation of a regular place of business from which services are provided or performed during regular hours such as the provision of retail, personal, or professional services.
+- 1) Organization is exempt from IRS taxes under IRC Sec 501(c)(3), AND - 2) Engaging in a "fundraising activity"- which means soliciting or accepting contributions of money or other property, or activities involving the anticipated exchange of goods or services for money between the soliciting organization and the organization or person solicited, for furthering the goals of the nonprofit organization, AND - The activity does not take place in a regular place of business in which services are provided or sales are made during regular hours such as a bookstore, thrift shop, restaurant.
+It also does not include the operation of a regular place of business from which services are provided or performed during regular hours.
 A regular place of business and the regular hours of that business depend on the type of business being conducted.

 Example: A church group, that raises money for mission trips or other youth or adult activities, sets up an espresso stand that is open for two hours every Sunday morning during the year.
-The espresso stand is a regular place of business with regular hours for that type of business.
+Are the espressos taxable?
+Answer: The espresso stand is a regular place of business with regular hours for that type of business.
 The money earned from the espresso stand is not exempt, even though the amounts are raised to further the church's nonprofit purpose.